DREP [old] Price Reaches $1.96 (DREP)

-DREP [old] (CURRENCY:DREP) traded flat against the U.S. dollar during the one day period ending at 10:00 AM ET on February 28th.
-DREP [old] has a total market cap of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
-In the last week, DREP [old] has traded flat against the U.S. dollar.
-One DREP [old] coin can now be bought for about $1.96 or 0.00003399 BTC on exchanges.
+DREP [old] (CURRENCY:DREP) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on March 6th.
+One DREP [old] coin can now be bought for about $1.96 or 0.00003399 BTC on popular exchanges.
+During the last week, DREP [old] has traded flat against the U.S. dollar.
+DREP [old] has a total market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.